Fitch Affirms Cameroon at 'B'; Outlook Stable

 is 5.5%.

-- Fitch assumes that the oil price (Brent) will be USD65 per
+- Fitch assumes that the oil price (Brent) will be USD60 per

 Contact: